-2.10.2 Recognition and measurement
+2.9.2 Recognition and measurement

 Regular way purchases and sales of financial assets are recognised on the trade-date - the date on which the Group commits to purchase or sell the asset.
 Investments are initially recognised at fair value plus transaction costs for all financial assets not carried at fair value through profit or loss.
-Financial assets carried at fair value through profit or loss are initially recognised at fair value, and transaction costs are expensed in the income statement.
+Financial assets carried at fair value through profit or loss are initially recognised at fair value through profit or loss are expensed in the income statement.
 Financial assets are derecognised when the rights to receive cash flows from the investments have expired or have been transferred and the Group has transferred substantially all risks and rewards of ownership.
 Available-forsale financial assets and financial assets at fair value through profit or loss are subsequently carried at fair value and recorded in other comprehensive income and income statement, respectively.
 Loans and receivables are subsequently carried at amortised cost using the effective interest method.

-2.11 Offsetting financial instruments
+2.10 Offsetting financial instruments

 Financial assets and liabilities are offset and the net amount reported in the balance sheet when there is a legally enforceable right to offset the recognised amounts and there is an intention to settle on a net basis or realise the asset and settle the liability simultaneously.
+The legally enforceable right must not be contingent on future events and must be enforceable in the normal course of business and in the event of default, insolvency or bankruptcy of the company or the counterparty.

-2.12 Impairment of financial assets
+2.11 Impairment of financial assets